Things I learned at Pre-Kindergarten

 ENT: Done.
 They’re bringing him up from being under, and they will call you in soon.

 I looked at the bead.
-The very expensive plastic bead that Evan had put with the pirate treasure.
+The very expensive plastic bead that Tornado E had put with the pirate treasure.

 Stupid bead.